Year 2 of the pilot

 At the onset of the first national lockdown, Local Authority and Voluntary Community Sector partners in Norfolk identified a need to support individuals with No Recourse to Public Funds and black and minority ethnic communities that may be affected by the Covid-19 crisis.
 The CCS Programme worked with the Norwich Integration Partnership to provide food vouchers, data credit top-ups and fuel top-ups to families and individuals with a BAME backgrounds, such as individuals with No Recourse to Public Funds and asylum seekers.

-The CCS Programme is working with the Norfolk Community Advice Network (NCAN) to support with the promotion and expansion of their referral system, aiming to increase uptake ang usage across the county.
+The CCS Programme also worked with the Norfolk Community Advice Network (NCAN) to support with the promotion and expansion of their online referral system, aiming to increase uptake ang usage across the county.
 Increasing usage of the referral system should enable quicker and more effective ‘warm referrals’ amongst a larger number of organisations across Norfolk.
 The system enables organisations to effectively and securely share sensitive information, avoiding the client having to repeat their issue to multiple agencies.

-The CCS programme is also funding the Norfolk Community Law Service (NCLS) to source a Family solicitor for 6 hours a week for 10 months.
-Since the Covid-19 lockdown, the NCLS has experienced an increase in demand for legal advice relating to domestic violence and other family related matters.
-The crisis has also led to new types of issues arising, particularly relating to parents being separated from their children due to isolating or due to serving as key workers.
+The CCS programme funded the Norfolk Community Law Service (NCLS) to source a Family solicitor for 6 hours a week for 10 months.
+Following the Covid-19 lockdown, NCLS experienced an increase in demand for legal advice relating to domestic violence and other family related matters.
+The pandemic also led to new types of issues arising, particularly relating to parents being separated from their children due to isolating or due to serving as key workers.